edsu/at-you/README.md

 about how many people he has had to block on Twitter.

 The initial dataset we are working with consists of 12,014 tweets that were sent to @deray between May 23 and June 1, 2015.
+This amounts to a little more than 1 tweet every minute.

-Twitter's Terms of Service do not allow us to distribute the raw data of this dataset.
-However Twitter does allow the tweet identifers to be distributed.
-You can find our initial set as part of this repository.
-If you want you should be able to obtain the full dataset by "hydrating" the ids with [twarc](http://github.com/edsu/twarc).
+While Twitter's Terms of Service do not allow us to distribute the JSON dataset we obtained from Twitter's API, they do allow the tweet identifers to be distributed.
+You can find our initial set as part of this repository (to-deray-ids.txt).
+If you want you should be able to obtain the full JSON dataset by "hydrating" the ids with [twarc](http://github.com/edsu/twarc).

     twarc.py --hydrate to-deray-ids.txt > to-deray.json